mazim-co/course_selector/README.md

 ## Project Description
 Over 900 learning course needs to be reviewed and migrated to a new Software.
 The workforce is low and the level of effort is high.
-The purpose of this project is to help the Learning Team to decided wether an exiting course is worth to recolate in a new Learning Record Store.
+The purpose of this project is to help the Learning Team to decided wether an exiting course is worth to recolate in a new Learning Record Store or not.

 ## Hypotheses / Questions
 * Can we reduce the amount of excisting courses that needs to be relocation?